chinmayapulikallu/pet-techs/README.md

 ## Problem and Solution

 Pet Techs was created to help bridge the gap between certified Vet Tech's and pet owners to help provide different out-of-clinic care for their animals.
-With how important Vet TEchs are in our pets world, it is important that we are able to provide them with professional veterinary technician care outside of routine clinic care.
+With how important Vet Techs are in our pets world, it is important that we are able to provide them with professional veterinary technician care outside of routine clinic care.

 Our client has been a Vet Tech for almost 10 years and would receive calls daily asking if they provided pet sitting services and other types of services.
 This is where Pet Techs comes in to bridge that gap.
 This allows Pet Techs to continue doing something they are passionate about, gain more experience under their belts, as well as offer peace of mind to the pet owner.

-Pet Techs is here to provide more experienced care then just a local neighborhood girl.
+Pet Techs is here to provide more experienced care then just a local neighbor.
 Pet Techs can provide individuals who have experience with senior, special needs, diabetic, animal first aid and CPR and other knowledge and expertise to ensure your pet is getting the best care possible when going on that business trip.

-##
+## Screenshots

 ![](public/images/Landing-Page-1.png)
 ![](public/images/VT-Dashboard.png)
 ![](public/images/VT-Service-Request.png)

 ## Application walk through